top of page

 The most daunting part about this recipe is separating the yolks from the egg whites, as this recipe only uses egg yolks, but I promise once you give it a try you'll get the hang of it if you aren't a pro already.
 The crust is made of crushed Nilla Wafers that are tossed with melted butter, and the rest of the dry and wet ingredients are ones you may have on hand already or won't mind having around!

 Removing the bars from your pan should only be done once they are fully chilled, but because of the gooey nature of this treat know that the removal can take some patience.
 I lined my 9x9 pan with parchment paper which helps a great deal, and then you can use a spatula along the sides lightly during the chilling process to gently separate your bars from the edges.
 The great thing is that these bars are not dainty, so you can also flip your pan and get the bars out upside down if needed.
+And then in the end we'll top them with powdered sugar.

 Ingredients: